daenvil/MCDatapacks/pages/vegancraft/main.md

 tags: [datapack, vegancraft, collection, crafting, food, info]
 sidebar: home_sidebar
 toc: true
-last_updated: 15/Dec/2022
+last_updated: 05/Jun/2023
 permalink: vegancraft.html
 published: true
 github: https://github.com/daenvil/vegancraft
 pmc-collection: https://www.planetminecraft.com/collection/162672/daenvil-s-vegancraft/
 first_release: ["17","Jun","2022"]
-last_release: ["15","Oct","2022"]
+last_release: ["05","Jun","2023"]
 logo: vegancraft/pack.png
-intro: "Minecraft is a modular datapack which makes a vegan gamestyle possible in a vanilla-like way without missing any game features.
+intro: "Vegancraft is a modular datapack which makes a vegan gamestyle possible in a vanilla-like way without missing any game features.
 Tired of killing cows to make books and item frames?
 Tired of using sheep to make beds?
 This datapack is for you.<br/><br/>You can either download the full collection in a single datapack or <a href=#features>download the individual datapacks as desired</a>."
 abstract: "A merged version of every Vegancraft datapack.
-Makes a vegan gamestyle possible in a vanilla-like way without missing any game features. <i>Uncompleted</i>."
+Makes a vegan gamestyle possible in a vanilla-like way without missing any game features."
-index: 8
+index: 16
 ---

 ## Full datapack download